AdityaDamodaran/PyPdfRename/README.md

 ### Things not looking up in the stock market?

-### Is life starting to feel too monotonous, and are you looking for the true meaning of life?
+### Is life starting to feel too monotonous, and are you looking for its true meaning?

 PyPdfRename can help with the first issue.